monkeymatt0/monkeymatt0/README.md

 ## Welcome to Matteo Vollero's GitHub page! 🔥

 🔧 Specializing in Golang and Python, I’ve developed secure and scalable APIs, streamlined compliance processes, and improved platform performance across industries.
-Currently, I’m deep diving into these technologies with a strong focus on making an impact in the blockchain and crypto industry.
+Currently, I’m deep diving into these technologies.

 💬 With experience in mentoring developers and bring value into backend projects, I’m always open for discussions and collaborations.
 Let’s connect and build innovative solutions together!